woozy308/Pokemon-Test/README.md

  - Improved and effective type-charting
  - Next Rival fight
  - Future Gym battles
- - Pokemon C++ Test

 # How to Run:
-Using a Java IDE:
+Using a C++ IDE:
- - Simply copy and paste the raw code from each class into a Java class of your own in any IDE (preferrably IntelliJ) (NOTE: you can also download the files and insert them into the .src files)
+ - Simply copy and paste the raw code from each class into a C++ class of your own in any IDE (preferrably Visual Studios 2022)
+   (NOTE: you can also download the files and insert them into the .cpp files)
  - Ensure that each class is properly named the same as they are in the code
  - Run the code and enjoy!